abuiles/ember-101/working-with-javascript-plugins.md

 ~~~~~~~~

 And that's it, we are now consuming MomentJS via browserify just as if
-it were other module in our application.
+it was other module in our application.

 ## Wrapping up